Inferring interpretable dynamical generators of local quantum observables from projective measurements through machine learning

 \textbf{Benchmarking the algorithm.---}

 Before training the algorithm on data for the many-body model in Eq.~\eqref{eq_hamiltonian_spin_chain}, we benchmark its ability to learn a Lindblad generator within a well-controlled setting.
-To this end we consider a two-spin Lindblad generator, which in its diagonal form, is specified by the following Hamiltonian and jump operators [cf.~Fig.~\ref{fig_benchmark}(a)]
+We consider a two-spin Lindblad generator, which in its diagonal form, is specified by the following Hamiltonian and jump operators [cf.~Fig.~\ref{fig_benchmark}(a)]

-The jump operators effectively describe the effects of the environment on the subsystem.
-In particular, $J_1, J_2$ encode decay from $\ket{1}$ to $\ket{0}$ while $J_3,J_4$ encode dephasing.
+The jump operators effectively describe the effects of the environment on the subsystem: $J_1, J_2$ encode decay from $\ket{1}$ to $\ket{0}$ while $J_3,J_4$ encode dephasing.
 The data generation procedure follows the protocol described above, with two exceptions: the initial conditions are given by a random density matrix $\rho_{\mathrm{rand}}$, and the data for testing have a doubled time-window $[ 0, 2\Omega T ]$.
 In this way, we can also test the ability of the algorithm to extrapolate to unseen times.
 Since the network is, in principle, able to perfectly learn a Markovian Lindblad generator, we expect the extrapolation to be accurate.
 The results are reported in Fig.~\ref{fig_benchmark} (b-c).
 The color map [panel (b)] shows the error, $\epsilon(N,M)$, averaged over $r=10$ test trajectories, for 100 different combinations of $N$ and $M$.
 First, we observe the overall trend of the error to decrease as $N\times M$ increases.
 However, the plot is not symmetric with respect to the line $M=N$.
-In fact, for higher values of $M$ (and fixed $N\times M$), the ML algorithm has a more stable training, and hence a better performance.
-This is due to the fact that the choice of the $M$ time-points is random, and a small value of $M$ has a high probability of yielding data which is not representative of the dynamics.
+In fact, for higher values of $M$ (and fixed $N\times M$), the LDA has a more stable training, and hence a better performance.
+This is because the choice of the $M$ time-points is random, and a small value of $M$ has a high probability of yielding data which is not representative of the dynamics.
 On the other hand, higher values of $M$ yields more representative data of the trajectory, despite relatively small values of $N$.
 For high values of $N$ and $M$, as expected, the error becomes small.
 The ML algorithm can thus successfully learn a Lindbladian, with a precision that approximately depends on the product $N\times M$. \\

 \textbf{Many-body setting.---}